1. Skip to content

 October 9, 2024

-Lichens, lynxes and an anaconda are just some of the other critters who made the cut for London's Natural History Museum's prestigious annual competition.
+Lichens, lynxes and an anaconda are just some of the other critters who made the cut for the prestigious annual competition held by the Natural History Museum in London.

 Picture of tadpoles swimming underwater.